ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 `POST /api/2.0/ai/prompts/create`

-Create
+Save a prompt

-Saves a new prompt.
-The name must be non-empty and unique inside its folder, and &#x60;folderId&#x60; must point at an existing folder - omit it for the root.
+Saves a new prompt in the caller&#39;s own prompt library and returns it.
+The name has to be non-empty and unique inside its folder, and &#x60;folderId&#x60; has to name an existing folder - omit it to save the prompt at the root.
+Prompts are per-user: another user&#39;s library is never visible here, and no permission beyond having AI enabled is needed.
+The answer carries the stored prompt including the ID to use with the update, move and delete operations.

 #### Parameters